flub78/aws_cicd/README.md

 A control node to create an populate the infrastructure.
 It is typically a Linux machine, or a Windows Linux sub-system.

-Software required on the control node:
+Software used on the control node:

 - [Terraform](doc/terraform.md)
 - [Ansible](doc/ansible.md)